mmomtchev/libnode/README.md

 // This cycle can be repeated
 {
     // Call a JS function
+    // V8 will run in this thread
     if (napi_call_function(env, global, cb, 0, NULL, &result) != napi_ok) {
         fprintf(stderr, "Failed calling JS callback\n");
         return -1;
     }
-    // Call this to flush all pending async callbacks if (napi_run_environment(env) != napi_ok) {
+    // (optional) Call this to flush all pending async callbacks
+    // V8 will run in this thread
+    if (napi_run_environment(env) != napi_ok) {
         fprintf(stderr, "Failed flushing pending JS callbacks\n");
         return -1;